History of Cryptocurrency

 The future of mining

-Given the environmental, technical and economic challenges, the future of cryptocurrency mining is likely to involve a shift to more sustainable forms of mining and maintaining blockchain networks.
-There is already a trend to move away from PoW to PoS and other alternative algorithms that require less energy.
+As everything would point out, in the presence of the environmental, technical, and economic challenges of the future of cryptocurrency mining, there would probably be a change over to more sustainable forms of mining and blockchain network maintenance.
+There is already a trend that moves away from PoW to PoS and other alternative algorithms that require less energy.

-Bitcoin halving is an event in which the reward for mining a new block in the bitcoin blockchain is halved.
-This mechanism was built into the bitcoin protocol by its creator (or group of creators) under the pseudonym Satoshi Nakamoto.
-Halving occurs every 210,000 blocks, which roughly corresponds to four years.
-The purpose of halving is to control inflation and gradually reduce the number of new coins put into circulation until the limit of 21 million bitcoins is reached.
+Bitcoin halving is an event occurring when the reward for mining a new block on the bitcoin blockchain is reduced by half.
+This mechanism was installed in the bitcoin protocol by its creator—or group of creators—under the pseudonym Satoshi Nakamoto.
+Each four years or so, exactly every 210,000 blocks, halving takes place.
+This is how inflation is kept in check and fewer new coins enter the market until all 21 million bitcoins have been reached.

-• Mechanism: At the moment of halving, the reward for each new block found by miners is halved.
-For example, if before the halving, miners received 12.5 bitcoins per block, then after the halving they receive only 6.25.
+Mechanism: At the moment of halving, at that instant, the reward given to miners when they find a block is reduced by half.
+Example: If before the halving, miners were using 12.5 bitcoins per block, after the halving, they will only take 6.25.

-• Inflation: Halving helps control inflation within the bitcoin ecosystem by gradually reducing the rate of increase in coin supply.
+Inflation: Halving controls the inflation in the bitcoin ecosystem by slowly reducing the speed at which coin supply increases.

 Prospects after the 21 million limit is reached

-Bitcoin’s halving is a key event in the life of the cryptocurrency that affects many aspects of its ecosystem, from inflation to price dynamics.
-It emphasises the deflationary nature of bitcoin in contrast to the inflationary policies of traditional fiat currencies.
-While the short-term effects of halving can vary, the long-term impact is generally considered positive for bitcoin’s value and its attractiveness as an investment asset.
+A halving is a critical event that happens in the life of Bitcoin, influencing everything from inflation to the dynamics of price action within the ecosystem.
+It underlines how precisely opposite in nature bitcoin is, being deflationary in contrast to the inflationary monetary policy of traditional fiat currencies.
+While the short-term implications are very far from certain, long-term effects of a halving tend to be unquestionably considered positive for the value and attractiveness of bitcoin as an asset for investment.

 What is Cold Wallet?

-A cold wallet is a physical device or storage medium, not connected to the internet, used to store cryptocurrency assets.
-Its main purpose is to provide protection against online attacks and unauthorised access to funds.
-Cold wallets can be in the form of USB devices, paper wallets or even specialised hardware devices.
+A cold wallet is basically a hardware or physical storage device, disconnected from the internet, used in storing cryptocurrency assets.
+It is mainly employed for purposes of ensuring safety against online attacks and unauthorized access to one’s funds.
+Cold wallets can be in the form of USB devices, paper wallets, or even special hardware devices.

-• Control: The user has full control over their cryptocurrency assets as the keys are stored offline.
+• Control: The user has full control over their cryptocurrency assets since the keys are kept offline, thus in control and possession of the owner.

-• Virus Resistant: Since data is not transmitted over the internet, cold wallets are not at risk of viruses or malware.
+• Virus Resistant: Since the data isn’t transferred over the internet, cold wallets are not prone to any virus or malware attacks in the software.

-• Usability: Transactions require funds to be transferred from a cold wallet to a hot wallet, which may be less convenient than the hot wallets that are always available.
+• Usability: The transaction requires moving funds from a cold wallet to a hot wallet, which is not as convenient as having all the hot wallets constantly at your disposal.

-• Risk of loss: If a physical device is lost or damaged, it may be difficult or impossible to regain access to funds.
+• Risk of loss: If there is loss or damage to a physical device, it could be very hard or even impossible to recover access to funds.

-• Start-up costs: Some hardware cold wallets can be expensive to purchase.
+• Start-up costs: Some hardware cold wallets are quite costly to buy.

-1. Hardware wallets: These are specialised flash drive-like devices that allow you to store cryptocurrency keys offline and make transactions by connecting to a computer when needed.
+Hardware Wallets: Special flash drive-like devices allow them to store keys of cryptocurrency offline and conduct transactions by connecting to a computer that needs them.

-2. Paper wallets: These are physical documents containing public and private keys in the form of QR codes or other formats.
-Paper wallets are considered one of the most secure wallets because the information on them cannot be stolen online.
+Paper Wallets: A physical document carrying public and private keys on paper in the form of a QR code or others.
+It is viewed as one of the most secure wallets because information on it cannot be stolen online.

-3. Metal wallets: These are devices for storing key information on metal plates, making them resistant to physical wear and tear, water and fire.
+Metal Wallet: A device for storing key information in metal plates; these are resistant against physical wear and tear as well as against water and fire.

-The maximum number of bitcoins that can be mined is strictly limited by the Bitcoin algorithm to 21 million coins.
-This limit was set by Bitcoin’s creator, known as Satoshi Nakamoto, and is a key part of Bitcoin’s monetary policy to prevent inflation.
-As it approaches this limit, the reward for mining new blocks will be halved roughly every four years in a process known as halving.
-The last bitcoin is expected to be mined around 2140, after which miners will be rewarded solely for processing transactions and maintaining the blockchain through transaction fees.
+The quantity of bitcoin that can be mined is, by the Bitcoin algorithm and by design, strictly limited to a maximum of 21 million no more.
+Satoshi Nakamoto set this limit and considered it an integral part of Bitcoin monetary policy in order to avoid inflationary pressures.
+As that limit is approached, the reward for mining new blocks is reduced by about half roughly every four years through a process called the halving.
+The last bitcoin will likely be mined around 2140, at which time the miners will only be rewarded via transaction fees for processing transactions and maintaining the blockchain.

-As of the beginning of 2024, approximately 19,361,400 bitcoins have been mined.
-This number is based on the assumption that a halving occurs every four years and the initial block reward was 50 bitcoins, which is halved with each halving
+Up until the beginning of 2024, about 19,361,400 bitcoins have been mined, considering a halving every four years and the original block reward was of 50 Bitcoins, which diminishes with each halving.

 Where can I buy cryptocurrency safely?